l-dog128/odin-admindash/README.md

 # odin-admindash

-did lots of stuff with grid adn turned out quite well after a long time but not perfect
+did lots of stuff with grid and turned out quite well after a long time but not perfect